vedaldi/practical-cnn-reg/doc/instructions.md

  \frac{\partial \vv f_{l+1}}{\partial \vv^\top \bx_l} \times
  \frac{\partial \vv f_{l}}{\partial \vv^\top \bw_l}
 $$
 Note that $\bp_L=1$ has the same dimension as $\bx_L$ (the scalar loss) and, being the identity, does not change anything.
-This gets interesting when products are evaluated from the left to the right, i.e. *backward from the output to the input* of the CNN.
+Things are more interesting when products are evaluated from the left to the right, i.e. *backward from the output to the input* of the CNN.
 The first such factors is given by:
 \begin{equation}
 \label{e:factor}
  (\vv \bp_{L-1})^\top = (\vv \bp_L)^\top
  \times
  \frac{\partial \vv f_L}{\partial \vv^\top \bx_L}
 \end{equation}
-This results in a new projection vector $\bp_{L-1}$ which can in turn be multiplied to obtain $\bp_{L-2}, \dots, \bp_l$.
+This results in a new projection vector $\bp_{L-1}$, which can then be multiplied to the left to obtain $\bp_{L-2}$ and so on.
 The last projection $\bp_l$ is the desired derivative.
-Crucially, each projection $\bp_q$ takes as much memory as the corresponding variable $\bp_q$.
+Crucially, each projection $\bp_q$ takes as much memory as the corresponding variable $\bx_q$.

-The most attentive reader might have noticed that, while projections remain small, each factor \eqref{e:factor} does contain one such large derivatives.
-The trick is that CNN toolboxes implement, for each layer, a backward mode that computes the projected derivative without explicitly computing these factors.

-In particular, for any building block function $\by=f(\bx;\bw)$, a CNN toolbox implements:
+The most attentive reader might have noticed that, while projections remain small, each factor \eqref{e:factor} does contain one of the large derivatives that we cannot compute explicitly.
+The trick is that CNN toolboxes contain code that can compute the projected derivatives without explicitly computing this large factor.
+In particular, for any building block function $\by=f(\bx;\bw)$, the toolbox will implement:

 * A **forward mode** computing the function $\by=f(\bx;\bw)$.
 * A **backward mode** computing the derivatives of the projected function $\langle \bp, f(\bx;\bw) \rangle$ with respect to the input $\bx$ and parameter $\bw$: